regtracks/regtracks/spec.md

 ### 2.5

-Empty lines can be ignored when parsing.
+Empty lines should be ignored when parsing.

 ### 2.6

-Patterns don't necessarily need to be marked with a symbol.
-It's up to the parser to decide how to handle this.
+Patterns may be marked with a symbol.
+It's up to the parser to decide how to handle the case where a pattern is not marked.

 ## 3